Julien-Allard/graphql-next-training/README.md

 This time, we go fullstack using the next framework.

 The GraphQL API is contained in the api folder of the project and all content is rendered through static content.
+Just run the project and the app will be self sufficient !
+No need to access an external API.

 The API fetches all data from the [Rick & Morty REST API](https://rickandmortyapi.com/).